About this day

 Join us this autumn for another exciting day of Art & Design at the University of Warwick Arts Centre.
-In this visually stimulating programme, students will meet and learn from four leading artists working in different areas, including a painter, a ceramic artist and a photographer.
+In this visually stimulating programme, students will meet and learn from four leading artists working in different areas, including a painter, a ceramic artist, a sculptor and a photographer.
 Come armed with questions and hear how ideas become art.
 The day will be chaired by Sarah Shalgosky, Curator of the Mead Gallery and Associate Lecturer at the University of Warwick.
-Two more exciting artists to be announced soon!

 Programme & speakers

 The joy of real art Jock McFadyen RA, Painter

 British painter Jock McFadyen RA will talk about the process and inspiration behind his paintings.
 He will also discuss the importance of viewing art in the flesh, and enabling people to experience first-hand the texture, focus and scale of real artwork in a society where 90% of paintings are experienced in newspapers, books, on the TV and online.

 Jock McFadyen is a contemporary painter whose quirky, thought-provoking and sometimes gritty urban scenes offer a serious comment on life in modern Britain.
 He works from an East End studio.
 Jock was appointed Artist in Residence of the National Gallery in 1981 and was elected a Royal Academician of the Royal Academy of Arts in 2012.

 Ceramic art: the beauty of imperfection Rhian Malin, Ceramic Artist

 Rhian Malin’s work is original and contemporary, exploring geometric patterns but drawing on such traditional designs as Willow Pattern to create a mix of nostalgic and modern.
 She will talk about the materials, techniques, designs and inspiration behind her pieces.